-Despite Siemens having released the Xprecia StrideTM Coagulation Analyzer in Europe, our revenue is currently highly dependent on the success of the OneTouch[®] Verio[®] blood glucose product we have developed with LifeScan.
-OneTouch[®] Verio[®] was first launched in the Netherlands in January 2010 by LifeScan and has subsequently been launched in countries that represent over 90% of the world self-monitoring blood glucose market including North America, major European markets and Australia.
+Despite the Xprecia StrideTM Coagulation Analyzer being available in Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada, our revenue is currently highly dependent on the success of the OneTouch Verio[®] blood glucose product we have developed with LifeScan.
+OneTouch Verio[®] was first launched in the Netherlands in January 2010 by LifeScan and has subsequently been launched in countries that represent over 90% of the world self-monitoring blood glucose market including North America, major European markets and Australia.
 LifeScan is responsible for all sales and marketing decisions and any decision to introduce the product to new territories and the timing of those decisions.

-The global diabetes market place is intensely competitive and dominated by multinationals such as LifeScan, Roche, Abbott and Bayer.
-Changes to reimbursement of blood glucose monitoring supplies in the US market have further intensified pricing competition and margin pressures over the past 24 months.
-In addition, during 2013, the International Standards Organization released new guidelines that increase the accuracy and performance requirements for blood glucose monitoring systems.
-Although OneTouch® Verio® has been well received in the jurisdictions in which it has been launched, LifeScan controls the commercialization of the OneTouch® Verio® product and we do not know whether customers will continue to prefer it over competitive offerings, nor the rate at which it might continue to be adopted.
+The global diabetes market place is intensely competitive and dominated by multinationals such as LifeScan, Roche, Abbott and Panasonic Healthcare.
+Changes to reimbursement of blood glucose monitoring supplies in the US market have further intensified pricing competition and margin pressures.
+In addition, in 2013, the International Standards Organization released new guidelines that increase the accuracy and performance requirements for blood glucose monitoring systems.
+Although OneTouch Verio[®] has been well received in the jurisdictions in which it has been launched, LifeScan controls the commercialization of the OneTouch Verio[®] product and we do not know whether customers will prefer it over competitive offerings, nor the rate at which it might continue to be adopted.

 Siemens is responsible for all sales and marketing decisions with respect to the products we develop for them and for any decision to introduce the products to new territories and the timing of those decisions.
 In December 2014, Siemens received the CE mark approval for sale of the Xprecia StrideTM Coagulation Analyzer in Europe and initiated the European limited release of its first point-of-care coagulation testing device.
-In July 2015, Siemens made a premarket 510(k) submission to the FDA for regulatory clearance to sell the Xprecia StrideTM Coagulation Analyzer in the US.
+On October 4, 2016, Siemens received regulatory clearance from the US FDA to sell the Xprecia StrideTM Coagulation Analyzer in the US.

 The worldwide point-of-care coagulation testing market was estimated at around US\$1.0 billion in 2014 and is forecast to grow by around 10% per annum to US\$1.4 billion by 2018.
 The coagulation testing market is dominated by PT-INR testing, which represents around 70% of this market.
-Roche and Alere are currently the two largest players in the point-of-care professional PT-INR testing market.
-These companies have well established brand recognition, sales and marketing forces, and have significant resources available to support their product.
+Roche is currently the largest player in the point-of-care professional PT-INR testing market.
+Roche has a well established brand recognition, sales and marketing force, and has significant resources available to support its product.